- What Is Canine UTI?

 Conclusion: Prognosis For UTIs In Dogs

 Fortunately, the prognosis for dogs with a UTI is great!
 So long as they're caused by a bacterial infection, which they are the vast majority of the time, your dog shouldn't have any trouble recovering with proper treatment.
-With a speedy diagnosis, proper treatment, and preventive measures, your pet should be back to their old selves in no time.
+With a speedy diagnosis, proper treatment, and preventive measures, your pet should be back to its old selves in no time.

 The prognosis for an ignored UTI will get worse as time goes on, though.
 It can lead to more serious and complex health issues, so always be sure to seek a vet's assistance as soon as you suspect that your dog has a urinary tract infection.

-There is also the rare occasion that your dog's UTI is a result of a more serious health condition.
+There is also a rare occasion that your dog's UTI is a result of a more serious health condition.
 While this is scary to think about, it's one of the reasons why seeking professional help early on is so important.
 Even if you have good reason to believe that the problem is nothing more than a UTI, getting a professional opinion is essential in making sure that your pet's infection isn't a symptom of a life-threatening condition.